pink-gorilla/ui-pprint-frisk/README.md

 ## Demo ui components with Goldly

-Run `lein notebook` to run notebook with gorilla-ui notebooks.
+Run `lein notebook` to run notebook with ui-gorilla notebooks.
 Navigate browser to port 8000.

-Run `lein goldly` to run goldly with gorilla-ui snippets.
+Run `lein goldly watch` to run goldly with ui-gorilla snippets.
 This will run a web server at port 8000 with lots of examples of ui components.
 Navigate to snippets registry.

-## Develop with gorilla-ui
+## Develop with ui-gorilla

 Run `lein develop` to run the demo app at port 8000.
 This will run a webly build, some test pages of components